torchnyu/blog/_drafts/2020-12-04-professor-allocation.md

 from online because they're unable or do not wish to attend in person.

 Circling back to TAs, they're quite an underused resource.
-Professors are great, but they're often quite removed from an undergraduate's experience.
+Professors are great, but they're often removed from an undergraduate's experience.
 They're leading experts in their fields and may not understand what it's like to struggle with the material.
 TAs can bridge that gap.
 Yet, if you look at the opportunities mailing list,